-The University of Tennessee College of Social Work offers a Doctor of Philosophy degree with a major in social work.
+The College of Social Work offers a Doctor of Philosophy (PhD) degree with a major in social work.
 The purpose of social work education at the doctoral level is to foster an understanding and appreciation of the scientific method, to improve and extend the knowledge base of social work, and to develop competent leadership in social work education, research, and practice.
 The program includes foundation courses, electives, advanced seminars, and dissertation research.

-Collaboration with 2 world-class research centers
+- Collaboration with two world-class research centers